dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/animation-overview.md

 An animation uses its <xref:System.Windows.Media.Animation.Timeline.Duration%2A> property to determine its current value.
 If you do not specify a <xref:System.Windows.Media.Animation.Timeline.Duration%2A> value for an animation, it uses 1 second, which is the default.

-The following syntax shows a simplified version of the [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] attribute syntax for the <xref:System.Windows.Media.Animation.Timeline.Duration%2A> property.
+The following syntax shows a simplified version of the Extensible Application Markup Language (XAML) attribute syntax for the <xref:System.Windows.Media.Animation.Timeline.Duration%2A> property.

 *hours* `:` *minutes* `:` *seconds*